When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 The placement of your furniture will no longer be limited after you finish these designs, and your designs will be much easier without that influence.

-As far as I can see, it’s impossible to ignore how an underfloor heating system makes our lives easier.
+As far as I can see, it’s impossible to ignore how much easier good design becomes when the heat is simply handled beneath your feet.

 We no longer have to pay attention to radiators during house renovations or when we create designs to accommodate new goals for our homes.